birdyboy18/Crumbl/README.md

 Crumbl
 -----

-A tiny Javascript framework that focusses on separation of content, presentation and logic.
+A tiny Javascript framework that focuses on separation of content, presentation and logic.

-Crumbl was written to be as small as possible by leaving all the unnecessary functionality behind.
-Using [Dustin Diaz's qwery](https://github.com/ded/qwery), Crumbl allows you to select the DOM elements you want to work with fast and easy.
-Crumbl aims to stick to the very essence of what Javascript is for, CSS property-manipulation and transitions are left for CSS to deal with.
+Crumbl was made to be as small as possible by leaving all the unnecessary functionality behind.
+Using [Dustin Diaz's qwery](https://github.com/ded/qwery), Crumbl allows you to select the Document Object Model (DOM) elements you want to work with quickly and easily.
+Crumbl sticks to the very essence of Javascript and leaves CSS property--manipulation and transitions for CSS.

 ##Documentation

-Crumbl can help you with selecting and creating DOM elements, manipulating the DOM, managing element classNames, manage element attributes, manage events and set element values and inside HTML.
+Crumbl can help you select and create DOM elements, manipulate the DOM, manage element classNames, manage element attributes, manage events and set element values inside HTML.

 ###Selecting elements

 ####Querying elements

-You can pass a variety of CSS selectors to Crumbl.
-You get a Crumbl object back with all nodes that match your selector.
+When you pass a CSS selector to Crumbl, you get a Crumbl object back with all nodes that match your selector.

 ``` js
 // basic